lennartj/nazgul_core/src/site/markdown/nazgul_core.md

 7. **nazgul-core-poms**.
 Reactor holding all parent poms used for different projects within the Nazgul Core reactor, except the parent for reactor poms themselves.
 Each separate project type (such as model projects) requiring a separate - but shared - configuration should define a separate parent pom here.

+7. **nazgul-core-quickstart**.
+Nazgul Software Component for integrating with tools such as Maven Archetype Plugin or JBoss Forge - both of which can use the Quickstart analyzer and generator classes to validate existing project structures, as well as generate software projects complying with the Nazgul Framework's patterns.

 8. **nazgul-core-reflection**.
 Defines an API with tools assisting in type conversion, serialization and deserialization and extracting dependencies or type data in runtime.